LucianoXu/NQPV/README.md

 #### Command : **settings**
 A scope contains the settings for the verification.
 There are three settings:
-- EPS (float) : controls the precision of equivalence between float numbers.
+- EPS (float): controls the precision of equivalence between float numbers.
-- SDP_PRECISION (float) : controls the precision of the SDP solver.
+- SDP_PRECISION (float): controls the precision of the SDP solver.
-- SILENT (**true** or **false**) : controls whether the intermediate procedures are output during the verification.
-This is for the purpose of monitoring a time consuming task.
+- SILENT (**true** or **false**): controls whether the intermediate procedures are output during the verification.
+This is for the purpose of monitoring a time-consuming task.
-- IDENTICAL_VAR_CHECK (**true** or **false**) : controls whether identical variables (operators) are detected to keep the naming more informative.
-Default is on, and this function is especially time consuming.
-Turn if off for verification of programs with large qubit number.
+- IDENTICAL_VAR_CHECK (**true** or **false**): controls whether identical variables (operators) are detected to keep the naming more informative.
+Default is on, and this function is especially time-consuming.
+Turn if off for verification of programs with large qubit numbers.

 The syntax of **setting** is:
 ```